adri326/rexpaintjs-fork/README.md

 Pixel.from(pixel) // clones a pixel
 Pixel.from([code, foreground, background]) // faster way to create a new Pixel, as foreground and background are passed to Color.from
-Pixel.TRANSPARENT // the transparent pixel, will be interpreted as transparent by Image::mergeLayers
+Pixel.TRANSPARENT // the transparent pixel, will be interpreted as transparent by Image::mergeLayers Pixel::unicodeChar // the unicode character associated with that pixel Pixel::ansiString // the ANSI string for that pixel: contains the ANSI escape code for the foreground and background colors and the unicode character for the pixel

 new Color(red, green, blue) // creates a new Color Color.from(color) // clones a color